AzDeltaQQ/WotLKRotations/README.md

     ```

 3.  **Build the C++ DLL (`WowInjectDLL.dll`):**
-    *   Ensure CMake and a C++ Compiler (like Visual Studio Build Tools or Community Edition with C++ workload) are installed and accessible in your system's PATH.
+    *   Ensure CMake and a C++ Compiler are installed.
-    *   Open a command prompt or terminal in the project's root directory.
+    *   Open a terminal in the project's root directory.
     *   **Configure CMake:**
         ```bash
-        # Create a build directory and configure for Release build (adjust generator if needed)
+        # Create build directory & configure (adjust generator if needed, use Win32 for 32-bit WoW)
         cmake -S WowInjectDLL -B build -A Win32
-        # For Visual Studio: cmake -S WowInjectDLL -B build -G "Visual Studio 17 2022" -A Win32
+        # Example for VS 2022: cmake -S WowInjectDLL -B build -G "Visual Studio 17 2022" -A Win32
-        # Use Win32 architecture for the 32-bit WoW client.
         ```
     *   **Build the DLL:**
         ```bash
-        # Build using CMake for the Release configuration
+        # Build the Release configuration
         cmake --build build --config Release
         ```
-    *   The compiled DLL (`WowInjectDLL.dll`) will be located in the `build/Release/` directory.
+    *   The compiled `WowInjectDLL.dll` will be in `build/Release/`.

-4.  **Configure (Optional):**
-    *   Create a `config.ini` file in the root directory (or modify the existing one if included, noting it's ignored by git by default).
-    *   Set the `wowpath` under `[Settings]` if needed by any functionality (currently not critical).
-    *   The GUI window size and position are saved automatically in `config.ini`.

-5.  **Run:**
+4.  **Run:**
     *   Start World of Warcraft 3.3.5a (12340).
-    *   **Inject the DLL:** Use your preferred DLL injector to inject the compiled `build/Release/WowInjectDLL.dll` into the running `Wow.exe` process.
+    *   **Inject the DLL:** Use your injector to load `build/Release/WowInjectDLL.dll` into `Wow.exe`.
-    *   **(Optional but Recommended):** Run DebugView (Sysinternals) as Administrator to see log messages from the injected DLL.
+    *   **(Optional):** Run DebugView as Administrator to see DLL logs.
     *   **Run the Python GUI:**
         ```bash
         python gui.py
         ```
-    *   The GUI should launch.
-It will attempt to connect to the WoW process and the named pipe created by the DLL.
-Check the Log tab for status messages.
+    *   The GUI connects to WoW and the DLL pipe.
+Use the tabs to monitor, edit rules, load rules/scripts, and start/stop the rotation.
-    *   Use the Monitor tab to view game state, the Rotation Control tab to load/run scripts/rules and test DLL functions, and the Rotation Editor to define rules.
+    *   Rules are saved/loaded to/from the `Rules/` directory (created automatically if needed).

 ## Development Notes & Known Issues

-*   Offsets in `offsets.py` and hardcoded in the DLL are critical and specific to WoW 3.3.5a (12340).
+*   Offsets are specific to WoW 3.3.5a (12340).
-*   The core logic file `WowInjectDLL/dllmain.cpp` has been recently refactored for better organization and readability, but the underlying functionality remains the same.
-*   Fixed an issue where spell names/ranks containing commas were not parsed correctly by changing the `SPELL_INFO` IPC delimiter to `|`.
-*   Error handling can be improved in both Python and C++ components.
-*   The C++ DLL relies on Detours for hooking; ensure the build process correctly links it.
-*   The DLL now handles interaction with core Lua/C functions like `GetSpellCooldown`, `IsSpellInRange`, `GetTime`, `GetSpellInfo`, and `CastLocalPlayerSpell` providing more reliable data and actions than direct memory manipulation for these cases.
-*   Rotation logic is currently based on simple conditions; complex scenarios might need more Lua or DLL enhancements.
-*   Item and Container object types are no longer processed or displayed.
+*   Recent Fixes: Addressed issues with target checking via pipe vs direct memory, button state updates after loading rules, `AttributeError`s in GUI/rotation logic, and removed false GCD lockout after `CastSpellByID` calls.
+*   Rotation engine condition checking is still basic; Aura/SpellReady/etc. checks are placeholders.
+*   The `is_attackable` check logic may need refinement based on specific unit flags.
+*   Macro execution via rules is not implemented.

 ## Deprecated Features (Replaced by DLL/IPC)

-*   Direct Python shellcode injection for Lua execution.
+*   Direct Python shellcode injection.
-*   Direct memory reads from Python for spell cooldowns, range, game time (less reliable than calling game functions).
+*   Direct memory reads from Python for cooldowns, range, time (replaced by DLL calls).

 ## Next Steps (Potential):

-1. Implement more sophisticated rotation conditions (e.g., Aura checks, target casting checks) via Lua/DLL.
+1. Implement Aura and Spell Readiness condition checks via Lua/DLL.
-2. Add more game interaction functions to the DLL interface (e.g., TargetUnit, GetAuraInfo, Interact).
+2. Add more game interaction functions to the DLL (TargetUnit, GetAuraInfo, Interact, etc.).
-3. Improve stability and error reporting between Python and C++.
+3. Implement reliable GCD tracking (e.g., via Lua `GetSpellCooldown`).
-4. Refine target selection logic.
+4. Refine `is_attackable` logic.
-5. Add configuration options for offsets, settings, etc.
+5. Add macro execution.

 ## Setup: